 Students are housed at a private student hostel located in central London with convenient public transport access.
 Breakfast and kitchen facilities are provided.

 Tuition and fees are subject to the approval of the Board of Trustees of the University of Pennsylvania and may change without notice.

-- Rolling admissions deadline until the program is full.
+- Rolling admissions continue until the program reaches capacity

 Penn Summer Abroad Office

 College of Liberal & Professional Studies